-Answer: PDUs (Professional Development Units) are evidence of your constant professional development.
+Answer: PDUs (Professional Development Units) is evidence of your constant professional development.
 PMI encourages that you upgrade your skills by applying, using, and increasing project management concepts.
 And in this journey, you earn PDUs.

 There are many ways to enhance your skills.
 PMI identified ways and grouped them in different PDUs categories.
 Also, PMI mandated these categories as part of the Continuing Certification Requirements for maintaining PMI credential.
-By earning and reporting 60 PMP PDUs within a three-year cycle, you can keep active status for your PMI credential.
+By earning and reporting 60 PMP® PDUs within a three-year cycle, you can keep the active status for your PMI credential.

 When should I start earning PDUs?

 Answer: You can start as soon as you get your PMP® certificate.
 There are many ways and start using them for your professional development.
-For more details of different ways of earning PDUs, refer following blog – Way To Earn PDUs For PMIs Certification.
+For more details of different ways of earning PDUs, refer to following the blog – Way To Earn PDUs For PMIs Certification.

-How much does it cost to renew my PMP certification?
+How much does it cost to renew my PMP® certification?